sinyjohnson/sharplife/trunk/Documentation/readme.txt

  are stitched together, and the top and bottom edges are also, yielding a toroidal http://en.wikipedia.org/wiki/Torus array.
 The result is that active areas that move across a field edge reappear at the opposite edge.

-This Microsoft Visual Studio 2008 solution consists of 3 projects.
+This Microsoft Visual Studio 2008 solution consists of the following projects.

 	Life

 		The Life project is a C# Windows Forms Application.
 		This application has not had much done to it in the way of features or optimization, and simply uses a randomly generated start pattern to run the simulation.

 	LifeConsole

 		The LifeConsole project is a C# Windows Console Application.
 		This project has had the most work done with regard to features and optimizations and has been used exclusively to develop and